nopbyte/compose-idm/README.md

 compose-idm
 ===========

-Project including the code for the COMPOSE Identity Managment.
-See http://www.compose-project.eu/
+This project includes the code for the COMPOSE Identity Management.
+See http://www.compose-project.eu/ This component requires the CloudFoundry User Account and Authentication (UAA) Server in order to work out-of-the-box.

 #Requirements